-Code Adoption Delay: The 2021 Construction and Fire Codes adoption has been extended and will go into effect on March 15, 2024.
+Code Adoption: The 2021 Construction and Fire Codes are anticipated to go into effect on March 15, 2024 pending state and local adoption.
 All permit applications submitted after March 14, 2024 must comply with the 2021 codes; complete applications received on or before March 14 will be vested to the 2018 codes.
-Questions about code adoption can be submitted to email@example.com.
+For more information, see our Code Change Flyer.
+Questions about code adoption can be submitted to firstname.lastname@example.org.

 Construction Permits, Fire Permits and Land Use Projects/Permits

 It is recommended that persons submitting for a permit have an account so that the permit can be managed online, including making payments and requesting inspections.
 Register for an account here: REPS Portal

 Step 3: Wait for emailed instructions on how to upload your application

 The Development Services Center (DSC) is open Monday - Thursday, 10am to 3pm

 In person questions and submittals are handled on a first-come first-served basis.
 Check in at the Redmond City Hall Customer Service Center on the 1st floor, then come up to the DSC on the 2nd floor.

 OTC Permit Submittal: If your application is deemed complete and you have an acceptable form of payment, we will issue the permit at the counter.

 Reviewed Permit Submittal: All submittal documents must be on a USB drive and in PDF format.
 All the files listed as required in the submittal checklist on the application form must be provided.
 If your permit submittal is considered complete at the counter, you can pay the intake fees and the permit will be put into review.
 Payment can be accepted at the counter, or you can pay online.

 Online: pay online with a credit or debit card (Visa, MasterCard and Discover only).